irimitenkan/picam2ctrl/README.md

 - picam2ctrl.\< HOSTNAME \>.Video:

-  This is a switch to enable/disable a video snapshot function.
+  This is a switch to enable/disable the video snapshot function.
   * when count is set to x>0,  picam2ctrl takes x pictures every .. s  and stops.
   * when [Motion](#Motion) is disabled picture(s) will be taken immediately
   * when [Motion](#Motion) is enabled, picture(s) will be taken only after motion detection
   * when [timestamp](#Configuration) is enabled each picture has a time stamp as configured in json configuration
+  * when [audio](#Configuration) is enabled & available mp4 video file incl. audio stream is created
   * when [SSHClient](#Configuration) is enabled the latest taken picture(s) will be copied via secure shell to configured path @SSH server